Kshitiz1403/Kshitiz1403/README.md

 ## **About Me :** 👦

-I am a passionate self-taught full stack developer and a cross platform mobile application developer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the architecture and code quality of things I build.
+Hey there!
+I'm a self-taught full stack developer and cross-platform mobile app enthusiast hailing from the vibrant country of India.
+My passion for software knows no bounds, and I thrive on turning imaginative ideas into reality with delightful interfaces.
+I take great pride in crafting well-architected solutions and writing code that's as pristine as a freshly baked samosa.

 ## **Tech Stack :** :wrench: